 A junior faculty member has a panel of 2-5 mentors who meet together every 4-12 months.
-This structured offers the mentee a wide range of guidance from several experienced mentors in one setting.
+This structure offers the mentee a wide range of guidance from several experienced mentors in one setting.

-This is typically a group setting in which faculty at the same level of training, rank, or experience (peers) meet to share experiences, work on a project, or gain feedback.
-These can be informal lunches, peer support groups, career counseling sessions run by an expert, or writing support groups.
+This is typically a group setting in which faculty at the same level of training, rank or experience meet to share experiences, work on a project or gain feedback.
+These can be informal lunches, peer support groups, career counseling sessions run by an expert or writing support groups.

 This can involve several layers of mentors and mentees who vary by rank and experience.
 Often 1-3 senior faculty members mentor several junior faculty in a group setting.
 They engage in a flow of conversation to share experiences, ideas and tips.
 It serves well to offload the mentoring demands on the few senior faculty members.